csci110/strangerHunt/README.md

 ## How to complete the assignment

-In your c9 workspace, you will implement the Stranger Hunt game by following instructions TBD.
+In your c9 workspace, you will implement the Stranger Hunt game by following the instructions [here](https://csci110.github.io/1_StrangerHunt.html).

 ## Submitting your work